Panama Canal Gatun Locks aerial view

 Port Operations

-"Panama is a strategic partner in China's Belt and Road Initiative.
-The canal is vital for global trade connectivity."
+"Panama is a strategic partner in China's Belt and Road Initiative."

 — Chinese Foreign Ministry Statement, 2023